svewap/nnrestapi/Documentation/Requests/Index.rst

 - and finally **delete** an item from the database

 The idea behind a **RESTful Api** is to define endpoints (URLs) that the frontend application can communicate with to get the job done.
-But instead of defining seperate URLs for every operation needed (``/api/get/entry``, ``/api/save/entry``, ``/api/delete/entry``) or passing an action as request parameter (``?action=save``) it uses HTTP Request types to make clear, if an entry should be retrieved, inserted, updated or deleted.
+But instead of defining separate URLs for every operation needed (``/api/get/entry``, ``/api/save/entry``, ``/api/delete/entry``) or passing an action as request parameter (``?action=save``) it uses HTTP Request types to make clear, if an entry should be retrieved, inserted, updated or deleted.